akruszewski/gibl/manuscript/chapter2.md

 I>
 I> A structure is a composite data type that defines a grouped list of variables to be placed under one name.

 In Racket, there's a special syntax `struct` which allows us to capture data structures and come up with a new kind of abstraction.
-In a sense, we already know how we can capture abstractions with `car`, `cons`, and `cdr`, however, `struct` is much more convenient since once we defined our data structures it will automatically provide procedures to construct such data type and retrieve its values.
+In a sense, we already know how we can capture abstractions with `car`, `cons`, and `cdr`.
+However, `struct` is much more convenient, since it will automatically provide procedures to construct a data type and retrieve its values.

-Given the following definitions:
+For example, given the following definition:

 ```racket
 (struct document (author title content))
 ```

-We automatically get the procedures `document-author`, `document-title`, `document-content` to extract values from objects, the procedure `document` to construct an object of such type, and the predicate `document?` to check whether a given object is of such type.
-Now, we can construct an object that is using this data structure:
+We automatically get the following procedures:

+1. `document-author`, `document-title`, `document-content` - to extract values from objects
+1. `document` - to construct an object of such type
+1. `document?` - to check whether a given object is of such type

+We can construct an object that is using this data structure:

 ```racket
 (define a-document